Bernard-Joshua/Multivariate-LSTM-BTC/README.md

 # Limitations

 - Since the batches were randomized, I could not plot a time-series graph of the y and y-hat values.
 As a workaround I used a scatterplot which indicated a strong-positive correlation.
-However, if a linear-regression line was to be plotted that only an 8th -order polynomial line would be able to fit.
+However, if a linear-regression line was to be plotted then, only an 8th - order polynomial line would be able to fit.
 - Could not create a dashboard to plot real-time values, the API's that produce hourly data are hidden behind pay-walls.
 - Reshuffling the batches may produce different MAPE ranging from worst MAPE to better ones.